 La Bastide Café, Geneva

 Step further in, and the true scene reveals itself.
 Hidden from the street, a courtyard unfolds around a sculptural olive tree, where striped cushions, wrought-iron chairs and sun-washed textures recreate the feeling of a secluded terrace somewhere near Saint-Tropez.
 Light filters softly across stone walls, time slows almost instinctively, and the line between Geneva and the Mediterranean begins to blur.
-From morning matcha to late-afternoon pauses, La Bastide draws a stylish crowd that comes as much for the southern atmosphere as for the offering.
+From morning matcha to late-afternoon pauses, La Bastide draws a stylish crowd that comes as much for the atmosphere as for the offering.

 Image credit: Café Lalere

-Café Lalere, Zurich
+Café LALERE, Zurich

 Set within Zurich’s Kreis 3, Café Lalere & Bar feels like a quiet design statement hidden in plain sight.
 Designed by Onkai Arts Studio, the space is minimal yet warm, where raw materials meet softer, more tactile elements.
 A curved wooden bar becomes the focal point, giving the interior a sense of flow and ease.